Wildhoney/DetectFont/README.md

 console.log(detectFont(element));
 ```

-* `detectFont` will yield `false` if the font cannot be determined based on the given `font-family`.
+* `detectFont` will yield `false` if the font cannot be determined based on the given `font-family`;
-* Whenever `sans-serif`, `serif` or `monospace` are found then they are returned and no further processing will take place.
+* Whenever `sans-serif`, `serif` or `monospace` are found then they are returned and no further processing will take place;
-* In cases where the font is surrounded in quotes &mdash; such as "Times New Roman" &mdash; `DetectFont` will attempt to remove them.
+* When font is surrounded in quotes &mdash; such as "Times New Roman" &mdash; `DetectFont` will attempt to remove them;
-* Any issues you find, [please raise an issue](https://github.com/Wildhoney/DetectFont/issues/new)!
 * Use the `supportedFonts` function to yield an array of supported fonts for the given node;

+Any issues you find, [please raise an issue](https://github.com/Wildhoney/DetectFont/issues/new)!

 ## Links